 The aim of our service design process is to create trustworthy, useful and enjoyable services for our customers.
 Where Myanmar farmers live, knowledge and best farming practices can be difficult to access.
 Inaccurate information is prevalent and it can be tough to find a trusted source.

 Our services are designed with our customers needs front and center.
 Using lean business principles and user research, we create personalized services at scale.

-Just one example is our use of SMS messaging to connect farmers with agronomists who share fertilizer advice and pest outbreak solutions.
+Just one example is our chatbot operated through Facebook messenger that connects farmers with critical farm practices.
 Our team of coders and digital experts work to bring the most effective digital channels to Myanmar’s farmers.